 - Is fluoride a risk factor for bone cancer?
 Small area analysis of osteosarcoma and Ewing sarcoma diagnosed among 0-49-year-olds in Great Britain, 1980-2005 (International Journal of Epidemiology, 2014)

-- Issue Brief on Community Water Fluoridation (The Network for Public Health Law, 2015)
+- State Laws and Regulations Addressing Fluoridation in Water (The Network for Public Health Law, 2019)

 - May 2000 Water Fluoridation Savings in Texas (DSHS, 2000)